lowlydba/sql-docs/docs/linux/sql-server-linux-setup.md

 | Ubuntu | `sudo apt-get update`<br/>`sudo apt-get install mssql-server` |

 These commands download the newest package and replace the binaries located under `/opt/mssql/`.
 The user generated databases and system databases are not affected by this operation.

+> [!TIP]
+> If you first [change your configured repository](sql-server-linux-change-repo.md), it is possible for the **update** command to upgrade your version of SQL Server.
+This is only the case if the upgrade path is supported between the two repositories.

 ## <a id="rollback"></a> Rollback SQL Server